softwareJengineer/chat_app_v2/frontend/README.md

 * Where/when does the refresh behavior from auth.ts happen?
     - Add another profile fetch after refreshes?
 * Constants and styles should probably go in utils

+Okay when we pass whatever stuff to the api/token we get token, user stuff back